rfali/xrlad/README.md

 # Unifying Interpretability and Explainability for Alzheimer’s Disease Progression Prediction

-Code associated with the paper "Unifying Interpretability and Explainability for Alzheimer’s Disease Progression Prediction".
+Code associated with the paper "Unifying Interpretability and Explainability for Alzheimer’s Disease Progression Prediction" [[arxiv link](https://arxiv.org/abs/2406.07777)].
 This work has been presented at the [NeurIPS 2023's XAIA](https://xai-in-action.github.io/) (XAI in Action: Past, Present, and Future Applications) workshop [[PDF](https://openreview.net/pdf?id=joaWGug1CU)] and [AAAI 2024's XAI4DRL](https://xai4drl.github.io/) (eXplainable AI approaches for Deep Reinforcement Learning) workshop [[PDF](https://openreview.net/pdf?id=OuhYChnUeP)].
 If you use this code in your own work, we request that you kindly cite our paper:
 ```
 @article{ali2024unifying,
   title={Unifying Interpretability and Explainability for Alzheimer’s Disease Progression Prediction},